GoFundMe: Paying it Forward

-This fundraiser was created by Kate McClure, Mark D'Amico, and Johnny Bobbitt Jr. to swindle people.
+This fundraiser was created by Kate McClure, Mark D'Amico, and Johnny Bobbitt Jr. to defraud people.
 Their fictitious story was that Bobbitt, a homeless veteran, spent his last $20 to assist McClure on the highway when her car ran out of gasoline.
 Widely reported in the US and internationally, it exceeded its goal by 4000% but when they began publicly squabbling for the money, an investigation was launched and all three were arrested and charged with theft by deception.
 They pleaded guilty and were sentenced to one year and a day, five years and five-year special probation, respectively.

 We The People Built the Wall!

-Created with the goal of building a wall as private citizens to inhibit "illegal" entry along the U.S.-Mexico border.
-The founder, Brian Kolfage started a nonprofit with the money, We Build The Wall, which has constructed sections of the wall.
+Created with the goal of building a wall as private citizens to inhibit illegal entry along the U.S.-Mexico border.
+The founder, Brian Kolfage started a nonprofit with the money, We Build the Wall, which has constructed sections of the wall.
 Currently most money raised on GoFundMe, but in August 2020, Kolfage was indicted, along with Steve Bannon and two other co-defendants, on federal charges of defrauding hundreds of thousands of "We Build the Wall" donors by diverting money that was raised to personal use.
 Federal prosecutors said that despite "repeatedly assuring donors" that Kolfage would not be paid, the defendants engaged in a scheme to divert $350,000 to Kolfage, "which he used to fund his lavish lifestyle."
 He was separately indicted in May 2021 on federal charges of defrauding the IRS and filing false tax returns.